HAVE YOU BEEN SERIOUSLY INJURED IN AN ACCIDENT?

-Mental anguish and emotional distress covers the mental responses caused viewing a traumatic event.
+Mental anguish and emotional distress covers the mental responses caused by viewing a traumatic event.
 Common symptoms of mental anguish include:

 Because of the subjective nature of this type of compensation, Louisiana has instituted guidelines such as the “zone of danger” test which takes into account how physically close the plaintiff was to the accident and the “physical manifestation rule” which requires that the emotional distress be exhibited by physical reactions such as depression, anxiety intense enough to cause ulcers, or loss of appetite and weight.